US STOCKS-Wall Street falls as Treasury yields rise, investors digest inflation data,

 Boston Fed President Susan Collins, who does not have a vote on the rate-setting Federal Open Market Committee (FOMC) this year, said on Wednesday that while the odds of the economy escaping a recession have grown, it is possible the central bank is not done with interest rate hikes aimed at bringing inflation back to its target.

-Remarks from other Fed policymakers, including Atlanta's Raphael Bostic, are also expected on Thursday.

-Meanwhile, Israel said there would be in its siege of the Gaza Strip for aid or evacuations until all its hostages were freed.
+Meanwhile, Israel said there would be no pause in its siege of the Gaza Strip for aid or evacuations until all its hostages were freed.

-Investor focus may soon shift to the earnings season, with big banks including JPMorgan Chase JPM.N, Wells Fargo WFC.N and Citigroup C.N reporting their quarterly numbers before the bell on Friday.
+Investor focus may soon shift to the earnings season on Friday, with big banks including JPMorgan Chase JPM.N, Wells Fargo WFC.N and Citigroup C.N reporting their quarterly numbers before the market open.

 Monthly change in US Consumer Price Index https://tmsnrt.rs/3FeEfXe